cs-au-dk/MoTyR/web-UI/README.md

 <a name="single-test"></a>
 ### Single client/library pair test.
-It is also possible to run MoTyR with only a single client on a single update.
+It is also possible to run NoRegretsPlus with only a single client on a single update.
 This feature is often useful for debugging the root cause of a type regressions after having run a full benchmark.

-Single client MoTyR runs are specified in the file [backend/src/test/scala-2.11/Debugging.scala](backend/src/test/scala-2.11/Debugging.scala).
+Single client NoRegretsPlus runs are specified in the file [backend/src/test/scala-2.11/Debugging.scala](backend/src/test/scala-2.11/Debugging.scala).
 For example, to reproduce the type regression from the motivating example in the [paper](papers/ESECFSE19.pdf), add the following entry to the Debugging class:

 ```
 "big-integer-against-deposit-iban" should "run" in {
   runEvolution("big-integer@1.4.6", List("1.4.7"), "deposit-iban@1.1.0", { diff =>
     true
-  }, MoTyRMode = true, withCoverage = false)
+  }, NoRegretsPlusMode = true, withCoverage = false)
 }
 ```
 This creates a test _big-integer-against-deposit-iban_, which runs on the update of _big-integer<span>@<span>1.4.6_ to version _1.4.7_ using the client _deposit-iban<span>@<span>1.1.0_.